JasperHuangUCSD/cse-15l-lab-report/lab1.md

 ```

 __Why this output?__
-> The java command is used to compile and run .java files or run .class files.
+> The java command is used to run .class files.
 The first argument is "Hello" which specify which .class file we're executing.
 The second argument is "messages/en-us.txt" which specify for the text to be printed out by the java program.
 The displayed "Hello World!" is the text inside the en-us.txt.

 __Error?
 If so, why it's an error__
 > No, this is not an error.